-Fig. 9.
-ZTEM 75Hz In-Phase Total Phase Rotation (TPR).
+Figure 8.
+ZTEM 75Hz In-Phase Total Divergence (DT).

-$$DT = \frac{\partial T{zx}}{\partial_x} + \frac{\partial T{zy}}{\partial_y},$$ and is derived for each of the in-phase and quadrature components at individual frequencies.
-These in turn allow for minima over conductors and maxima over resistive zones.
-DT grids for each of the extracted frequencies were generated accordingly, using a reverse colour scheme with warm colours over conductors and cool colours over resistors (e.g. Figure 8).
-Alternatively, a 90 degree phase rotation (PR) is also applied to the grids of each tipper component.
-This transforms bipolar (i.e. cross-over) anomalies into single pole anomalies with a maximum over conductors, while preserving long wavelength information.
+Alternatively, a 90 degree phase rotation (PR) can be applied to the grids of each tipper component.
+This transforms bipolar (i.e., cross-over) anomalies into single pole anomalies with a maximum over conductors, while preserving long wavelength information.
 The two orthogonal grids are then added together:

-$$TPR = PR(T{zx}) + PR(T{zy}),$$
+$TPR = PR(T{zw}) + PR(T{zy}).$